-Calibre Aerial Photography were commissioned by a WWI historian and lecturer to provide unique aerial video footage and photography for an area in the somme called the Ancre valley in France.
-This is an area which during WWI was heavily defended by German troops.
+Calibre Aerial Photography were commissioned by a WWI historian to provide unique aerial video footage and photography for an area in the somme called the Ancre valley.
+This is an area in France which during WWI was heavily defended by German troops.

 The battle of Ancre took place during 13 Nov 1916 – 18 Nov 1916.
 This is the first time that the Ancre Valley has been documented using drone aerial photography and aerial video.

 More information or to discuss your project, visit our contact page.